PashaBioinfo/rosalind/README.md

 ### ROSALIND

-This repository includes my solutions to bioinformatics and programming problems from ROSALIND, an online platform focused on learning through problem-solving (http://www.rosalind.info).
+This repository includes my solutions to selected bioinformatics and programming problems from ROSALIND, an online platform focused on learning through problem-solving (http://www.rosalind.info).

 **Languages used:** Python